robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 ![Ceph overview](images/ceph-overview.jpg)

+---

 #### 2. Enhance Slurm Configuration
 As the current Slurm configuration on our virtual machine is minimal and simply queues jobs in submission order, it's necessary to modify this configuration to resemble a production-like environment by introducing **Quality of Service (QOS)** rules.
 Specifically:

-- **Implement a Debug QOS**:
-  Create a high-priority QOS (for example, `orfeo_debug`) that allows short, resource-light jobs to run with high priority regardless of submission order.
+- **Implement a Debug QOS**: Create a high-priority QOS (for example, `zebra`) that allows short, resource-light jobs to run with high priority regardless of submission order.

-  For instance, if jobs `job1`, `job2`, `job3` were submitted, followed by a debug job `dbg1` (with `--qos=orfeo_debug`), the debug job should preempt or be scheduled before the other queued jobs, provided it meets the debug QOS criteria (e.g., minimal resources and short runtime).
+  For instance, if jobs `job1`, `job2`, `job3` were submitted, followed by a debug job `dbg1` (with `--qos=zebra`), the debug job should preempt or be scheduled before the other queued jobs, provided it meets the debug QOS criteria (e.g., minimal resources and short runtime).

 To implement to QoS, the documentations we took inspiration from are the following: